 Welcome to the 21st Raman Imaging Symposium

 The 21st Raman Imaging Symposium will take place September 29 to October 1st, 2025 in Ulm, Germany.
-Europe’s preeminent annual conference for Raman microscopy and spectroscopy brings the international community together and provides a stage for presenting the field’s very latest discoveries.
-Researchers of every discipline are cordially invited to be part of this event.
+This annual event brings together the international Raman imaging community to explore the latest technical developments and their applications across a wide range of research fields.

 Location and Travel